DuneManta/MobileStructures/README.md

 	Develop a UI that incorporates the fields and outputs the information\
 	Create hex-grid display in non-functional/interactive form

-**Stage 3 - (in progress)**\
+**Stage 3 - (complete)**\
-	Integrate functionality of hex-grid display, will allow for the selected hexes to be highlighted (complete)\
+	Integrate functionality of hex-grid display, will allow for the selected hexes to be highlighted\
-	Create early draft of equipment page UI (in progress)\
+	Create early draft of equipment page UI\
- 	Create easy to download and run package (complete)
+ 	Create easy to download and run package

 **Stage 4 - (complete)**\
 	Create ability to save and load structures

-**Stage 5 - (ns)**\
+**Stage 5 - (in progress)**\
-	Create method of attaching equipment to the structure\
+	Create method of attaching equipment to the structure (in progress)\
-	Create test equipment items to make testing and troubleshooting easier
+	Create test equipment items to make testing and troubleshooting easier (not started)

 **Stage 6 - (ns)**\
 	Create method of selecting and storing information about individual hexes